 The Amelia Peabody Scholarship fund is available for students who have good academic standing, demonstrate financial need, and actively participate in the Honors Program.
 The George Alden Trust is available for students who have good academic standing, demonstrate financial need, actively participate in the Honors Program, and maintain permanent residency or exclusively reside in Worcester County, Massachusetts.

 The application opens on January 15, 2015 for the 2015-2016 Academic Year and is due on April 4, 2015.

 University Honors Early Research Assistantships

-The University Honors Program will identify potential Faculty Partners before the start of fall, spring and summer terms.
+The University Honors Program will identify potential faculty partners before the start of fall, spring and summer terms.
 Faculty members may apply for an Honors Early Research/Creative Endeavor Assistant using this online form.
 Once the faculty application is approved, the Honors Program will communicate the available early research/creative endeavors opportunity to students.
 Honors students will then apply directly to faculty members, who will independently select the students among available candidates.
-Finally, faculty will communicate their decision to the Honors Program in order to receive the funds.
-The faculty member and their respective departments will directly administer the hiring process of the Honors Early Research/Creative Endeavor Assistant.
+Finally, faculty will communicate their decision to the Honors Program in order to begin administering the hiring process of the Honors Early Research/Creative Endeavor Assistant.